 How to Properly Dispose of an American Flag

-If you've got a flag that's not in the best shape, now might be a good time to brush up on the proper way to dispose of an American Flag that can no longer be flown.
+If you've got a flag that's not in the best shape, now might be a good time to brush up on the proper way to dispose of an American Flag that can't or shouldn't be flown.

-The Veterans of Foreign Wars says that the first thing you should do is fold the flag properly.
+According to the Veterans of Foreign Wars, the first thing you should do is fold the flag and do so properly.
 If you’re not sure how to fold a flag, you can get step by step directions here.
 Once you’ve properly folded your flag, make a fire that’s big enough to ensure that your flag will completely burn.
 When your fire is ready, respectfully place your folded flag on top of it.
 If you want, you can have a moment of silence or say the Pledge of Allegiance.
 After the flag has completely burned, the fire needs to be safely and completely extinguished.
-Collect the ashes and bury them.
+Collect the ashes and then bury them.

-A flag company outside of Albany, NY called Gettysburg Flag Works collects American-made flags, the ones with embroidered stars.
-The stars are carefully cut out and sent to troops who are serving our country and the company will then properly dispose of the other parts of the flag.
+There's a wonderful flag company outside of Albany, NY called Gettysburg Flag Works and they collect American-made flags, the ones with embroidered stars.
+The stars are carefully cut out and sent to troops who are serving our country.
+The company will then properly dispose of the other parts of the flag.